inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 wireless ad-hoc routing protocol.

 :ned:`AckingWirelessInterface` is a :ned:`WirelessInterface`
-parameterized to contain a unit disk radio (:ned:`UnitDiskRadio`) and a trivial MAC protocol (:ned:`AckingMac`).
+parameterized to contain a unit disk radio (:ned:`GenericUnitDiskRadio`) and a trivial MAC protocol (:ned:`AckingMac`).

-The most important parameter :ned:`UnitDiskRadio` accepts is the transmission range.
+The most important parameter :ned:`GenericUnitDiskRadio` accepts is the transmission range.
 When a radio transmits a frame, all other radios within transmission range are able to receive the frame correctly, and radios that are out of range will not be affected at all.
 Interference